 Philips Norelco Multigroom 3000 ($19.99; target.com)

-This trimmer from Philips was the cheapest we tested and had some nice qualities, but ultimately it wasn’t up to par when it came to trimming.
+Though the best budget beard trimmers we tested with some nice qualities, ultimately the Philips Norelco Multigroom 3000 wasn’t up to par when it came to trimming.
 The trim was quick but not very consistent.
 It had a guide that didn’t completely protect your hair from the blade, so you can’t buzz around willy-nilly if you want to avoid spots that turn out shorter than others.
 It’s super compact, handles easily and didn’t take any damage during the drops.

 Our biggest issue with this Philips trimmer was the guide.
 It was so bulky that it took much longer than other devices to trim our hair down to the desired length.
 Its vacuum also failed to meet our expectations.
 It claims to capture up to 95% of cut hair, but we found it to catch more like 60%.
 And once the hair is sucked up, the body can’t be rinsed, so we had to bang out the trimmings into the trash and brush out any that didn’t fall out.